 Domain registration is the first step in creating a unique space for yourself, your ideas, or your business online.

 Now that you’ve secured your domain, what’s next?
 It’s time for your domain to shine in its active period.

 Once your domain is registered, it enters what’s known as the “Active Period.”
 Think of this as the time when your online property is open for business.

 Here’s what it means:

-- Open for All: Anyone who knows your domain name can use it to access your website.
+- Anyone who knows your domain name can use it to access your website.
 It’s like giving out your address; people can visit anytime.

 While the active period is when your domain is at its prime, it’s essential to be aware of what happens when the registration nears its end.

 Domains don’t last indefinitely.
 When the time you’ve paid for runs out and if you don’t renew, your domain enters the expiration phase.